 Deploying the Gateway

-The Breakwater Gateway combines Collector (discovery/monitoring) + Channel (secure remote access) + optional Coastal IDS in a single on-site appliance.
+The Breakwater Gateway combines Collector (discovery/monitoring) + Channel (secure remote access) + Coastal IDS in a single on-site appliance.
 It is designed for DIN-rail mounting inside control panels alongside industrial equipment.

 Hardware Options